Ala-Mejri/kata-09-back-to-the-checkout/README.md

-# Kata09: Back to the Checkout
+# Coding Challenge: Back To The Checkout

 ## The Problem
 http://codekata.com/kata/kata09-back-to-the-checkout/